blakesmods/web/apps/web/content/docs/1.20/ironjetpacks/usage-in-recipes.md

 ### Jetpacks as Recipe Output

-Since each Jetpack is differentiated using NBT, you will need to provide the NBT in the recipe result item.
+Since each jetpack is differentiated using NBT, you will need to provide the NBT in the recipe result item.

 #### Example